Cry Freedom: Box-office

-The film opened on 6 November 1987 in limited release in 27 cinemas throughout the U.S. During its opening weekend, the film opened in 19th place and grossed $318,723.
-The film was originally set to debut on November 20, 1987, but it was delayed to January–February 1988 as proposed.
-The film expanded to 479 screens for the weekend of 19–21 February and went on to gross $5,899,797 in the United States and Canada, generating theatrical rentals of $2 million.
-Internationally, the film earned rentals of $13 million, for a worldwide total of $15 million.
+The film opened on 6 November 1987 in limited release in 27 cinemas in eight U.S. markets.
+During its opening weekend, the film opened in 19th place and grossed $318,723.
+The film was originally set to expand on 20 November 1987, but it was delayed until February 1988.
+The film expanded to 479 screens for the weekend of 19–21 February and went on to gross $5,899,797 in the United States and Canada.
+The film was released in South Africa in July 1988 but was seized by police who claimed it was a threat to national security.
+It was approved for release the following month in several bantustans in South Africa.
+Internationally, the film grossed $46 million, for a worldwide total of $52 million.

 It earned £3,313,150 in the UK.

 Home media

 Following its cinematic release in the late 1980s, the film was released to television in a syndicated two-night broadcast.
 Extra footage was added to the film to fill in the block of time.
 The film was later released in VHS video format on 5 May 1998.
 The Region 1 widescreen edition of the film was released on DVD in the United States on 23 February 1999.
 Special features for the DVD include: production notes, cast and filmmakers' biographies, film highlights, web links, and the theatrical cinematic.
 It was released on Blu-ray Disc by Umbrella Entertainment in Australia in 2019, and in 2020 by Kino Lorber in the US.
 It is also available in other media formats such as video on demand.